 This week continues to see changes for you and your baby.
 Find out what fascinating changes are happening inside your body during pregnancy week 19.
 Also find out how the humble blackberry, which grows abundantly in Ireland, can help both you and your baby.

-Pregnancy Week 19 - How Is Your Baby Growing?
+Pregnancy Diary Week 19: How Is Your Baby Growing?

 Blackberries For Pregnancy Nutrition

 Blackberries are powerful fruits composed of highly potent substances that are beneficial to the body.
-They contain high levels of Vitamins A, E, C, K and fibre which are known for their profound benefits to the human body.
+They contain high levels of Vitamins A, E, C, K and fibre.
 Vitamin A is useful in optimising eye health.
 Meanwhile, Vitamins E and C contain antioxidant properties which help fight infections and enhance one’s immunity.
 Vitamin E helps in preventing blood clotting and promotes better calcium absorption.

 Fibres are beneficial in reducing cholesterol, improving digestion and enhancing colon health.
-Blackberries are also rich in polyphenols, ellagic acid, anthocyanins and antioxidants which are known for their cancer fighting abilities.
+Blackberries are also rich in polyphenols, ellagic acid, anthocyanins and antioxidants. that are renowned for their cancer-fighting abilities.
 These nutrients also contain anti-inflammatory effects.
 According to research, inflammation is a major risk factor for cancer.

-Apart from their fibre content, which is helpful in warding off constipation, blackberries are excellent sources of folate which is very important in the growing and developing foetus.
+Apart from their fibre content, which is helpful in warding off constipation, blackberries are excellent sources of folate, that plays a vital role in the healthy growth and development of your foetus.
 According to research, folate is useful in preventing the development of neural tube and other birth defects.
-It also helps in reducing women’s risk for miscarriage.
+It also helps in reducing women’s risk of miscarriage.

 All articles on the blog and website are intended as information only.
 Please do not consider any of the information provided here as a substitute for medical advice.
 At all times seek medical advice directly with your own doctor and medical team.